 Tuesday – Thursday: 1:00 pm to 3:00 pm

 Interfaith's Haven House Shelter provides emergency housing for up to 49 homeless men and women each night.
-Based in Escondido, Haven House focuses on providing services to those who are either already working, or are on-track to gain employment.
+Based in Escondido, Haven House focuses on providing services to those who already have a housing opportunity lined up or are focused on obtaining long term housing.

 Interfaith's short-term housing programs provide between one and two years of housing for homeless individuals and families.
 Along with housing, residents engage in comprehensive counseling and case-managed services.
 The shared goals of our transitional housing programs are to empower community members to regain stability and secure their own permanent housing upon program completion.
 Interfaith also offers a comprehensive Family Housing Program, in addition to specialized transitional housing for veterans, individuals overcoming addiction and individuals living with mental illness.

 Interfaith offers a variety of permanent housing units and programs that provide safe and affordable housing for homeless community members.
 Interfaith works within a housing methodology that prioritizes moving homeless individuals into housing as quickly as possible while simultaneously providing right-sized supportive services.
 Interfaith also provides owned and operated supportive permanent housing for homeless disabled individuals, as well as families with a disabled adult family member.
 Interfaith’s Fairweather Lodge program based in Escondido and San Marcos provides permanent shared housing for mentally ill adults.